barronwei/ilp-settlement-general/README.md

 - [ ] Add types for Next.js in engine
 - [ ] Add types for React
 - [ ] Add integration tests
-- [ ] Update README `Usage` section to account for new indirect payment flow

 ## Contributing